 Hypothermia occurs when the body gets cold and loses heat faster than the body can make it.
-A normal rectal body temperature ranges from 97.5 A?F (36.4 A?C) to 99.7 A?F (37.6 A?C) and for most people is 98.6 A?F (37 A?C) by mouth and 99.7 A?F (37.6 A?C) rectally.
+A normal rectal body temperature ranges from 97.5°F (36.4°C) to 99.7°F (37.6°C) and for most people is 98.6°F (37°C) by mouth and 99.7°F (37.6°C) rectally.
 Hypothermia is more likely to occur when you are exposed to cold air, water, wind, or rain.
 Hypothermia can occur indoors, especially in babies and older or ill adults that are not dressed warmly enough.

 A rectal temperature is considered the most accurate body temperature.
 For information on how to take an accurate temperature, see the topic Body Temperature.

 Hypothermia is an emergency condition and can quickly lead to unconsciousness and death.
 Hypothermia can occur at temperatures of 50°F (10°C) or higher in wet and windy weather, or if you are in 60°F (16°C) to 70°F (21°C) water.